deelipvenkat/Vicuna-LoRa-Medical/README.md

 | LoRA Alpha                  |            16   |
 | LoRA Dropout                |           0.1   |

-The Model was Trained on a single Nvidi A100 gpu for 7hrs.
+The Model was fine tuned on a single Nvidi A100 gpu for 7hrs.

 ## MODEL ASSESMENT

-The model was evaluated on the test set of PubMedQA which is a question-answering dataset that focuses on biomedical and clinical research.
+The model was evaluated on the test set of [PubMedQA](https://arxiv.org/abs/1909.06146).PubMedQA is a dataset for Biomedical Research Question Answering.
+The task of PubMedQA is to answer research questions with yes/no/maybe based on the given Research papers abstract.
 <br>
 3 shot performance on PubMedQA Test Set without outputs processing to the task.